Are you a lucky person? Start talking about the lottery, says Dorothy Rowe in The Real Meaning of Money, and pretty soon, you’re talking about magic.

 The fact is, however, that every little bit really does add up.
 Even if you only spend $10 on the pokies or the lottery a week, that’s $520 a year.
 Enough to cover an emergency repair to your hot water service, or a year’s textbooks, or a cheap holiday overseas.
 Over an adult lifetime, that small amount of money invested at 5% could balloon to almost $200,000.
 What a boost that would be to your retirement plans.

 In spite of not saving as much as they should for emergencies, education or retirement, Think Like a Freak reports that Americans spend around $60 billion annually on lottery tickets.
 Unfortunately, while a lot of people treat the lottery as an ‘investment’, it’s a terrible one, as pointed out above.
-But a better option for those who still want the thrill of possibly winning something might be Prize-Linked Savings Account, or a Lottery-Linked Deposit Account, where some of the interest is distributed in a large sum to a winner on a regular basis.
+But a Prize-Linked Savings Account, or a Lottery-Linked Deposit Account might be a better option for those who still want the thrill of possibly winning something.
+In these accounts, some of the interest is distributed in a large sum to a winner on a regular basis.